bswaby/Touchpoint/README.md

 ## 🔧 Programs

 ### 🌍 [Missions Dashbaord](https://github.com/bswaby/Touchpoint/tree/main/Missions/MissionsDashboard)
-Mission's program is a tool to help the mission pastor and mission leaders oversee the trips.
+The mission's program is a tool that helps the mission pastor and mission leaders oversee the trips.
 This tool has many features.
 Mission pastors can easily manage outstanding payments, background checks, passports, upcoming meetings, see who the leaders are, and more.
 Mission leaders can easily see their team, contact information, emergency contact information, payment status of each person, and training resources.
 Their access to this is dynamically given through the mission widget that lives in their dashboard.

 - ⚙️ **Implementation Level: Advanced
 - 🧩 **Installation:  This is highly configured for our environment.
 It is possible to use it, but several hard-coded areas throughout the script will need to be considered.
 I am evaluating whether I can make this easier to implement in other environments, but it will be awhile before I add any focus back on it.